Approximations of countably-infinite linear programs over bounded measure spaces: Motivating problems revisited

 \subsection{Stationary distributions}

-Let $H$ and $G$ be as in \eqref{eq:dtst} for the discrete-time case or \eqref{eq:ctst} for the continuous-time case, and let us assume that every stationary distributions $\pi$ satisfies the moment bound $\pi(w)\leq c$.
-Because $G$ is the identity matrix, Assumption~\ref{assumption}$(iii)$ is trivially satisfied with $a_r:=r^{-1}$.
+Let $H$ and $G$ be as in \eqref{eq:dtst} for the discrete-time case or \eqref{eq:ctst} for the continuous-time one, and suppose that every stationary distribution $\pi$ satisfies the moment bound $\pi(w)\leq c$.
+Because $G$ is the identity matrix, Assumption~\ref{assumption}$(iii,iv)$ is trivially satisfied with $a_r:=r^{-1}$.

 In the case of a unique stationary distribution $\pi$, Corollary~\ref{cor:optimal}$(iii)$ yields converging approximations $\rho^r$ of $\pi$.
 Furthermore, Corollary~\ref{uniqueth4} yields converging approximations $l^r_\psi$ of $\pi$ with computable error bounds.